flux-framework/flux-core/doc/man3/flux_log.rst

 *LOG_DEBUG*
    debug-level message

-When *h* is specified, log messages are are added to the broker's circular buffer which can be accessed with :man1:`flux-dmesg`.
+When :var:`h` is specified, log messages are are added to the broker's circular buffer which can be accessed with :man1:`flux-dmesg`.
 From there, a message's disposition is up to the broker's log configuration.